Cyouisme/Crawl-Reviews-Foody/README.md

 [GB5](http://greenbig5.herokuapp.com/) -->

 ## Contact me
-If this tool is useful for you, please click Star in the top right of this repository.
-And if you have any questions please contact me at:
+If this tool is useful for you, please click `Star` in the top right of this repository.
+And if you have any questions please contact me at
 Gmail: `baochunga1@gmail.com`

 ## License